-Internships, also known as a field practicum or field placement, is an important component of all online Master of Social Work (MSW) programs.
+Internships, also known as a field practicum or field placement, is an important component of all online MSW programs.
 Internships are designed to enable students to gain experience working in health services agencies while under close supervision of field instructors.
 This gives students the opportunity to apply what they have learned in the classroom to real world situations.

 Field education is usually taken concurrently with classes and students have placements in both their foundation and concentration years.
 As a result, advanced standing students who enter their MSW program in the second year have fewer required hours of field education to graduate.

 Most MSW programs have a team or office dedicated to internships.
 These teams are responsible for approving agencies and ensuring that field instruction meets CSWE accreditation standards.
 Field instructors (employees at agencies who are responsible for training and mentoring MSW students) must have earned a MSW from a CSWE accredited program and have two years of work experience following graduation.
 Agencies and field instructors have to be approved by the program before they can start taking students.
 In addition, most schools have field advisors who act as liaisons between students, agencies and the university.

 The number of hours of field experience students are required to complete varies by graduate school.
 For students in traditional programs, the social work internship requirement typically ranges from 900 to 1,200 hours.
 For advanced standing students, the requirement ranges from 450 to 900 hours.
 Typically students entering traditional standing programs work at two different agencies during their program and complete that work over four semesters (two at each agency).
 Students entering advanced standing programs may have one or two field placements depending on the program.

 How inernship hours are broken down depends on the program and whether the student is enrolled full-time or part-time.
 For some programs, the number of hours is split equally between the foundation and concentration years while, for others, the concentration year practicum requires more hours than the one completed during the foundation year.